 With that said, there are probably a number of video games you’re already thinking about.
 It would be easy to go back and select a few of the older video game titles that made us teary eye for one reason or another such as Red Dead Redemption.
 However, we’re going to look at some of the newer video game titles that left us heartbroken.

-In this list, we’re going to showcase some of the saddest video game titles we’ve played in the last five years.
+In this list, we’re going to showcase some of the saddest video game titles we’ve played in recent years.
 From character motives to the overall narrative journey, these are some video games that are best played with tissues nearby.

 #8 Brothers: A Tale of Two Sons